United Kingdom–United States relations: Heritage

 The United States and Britain share many threads of cultural heritage.

 Since English is the main language of both the British and the Americans, both nations belong to the English-speaking world.
 Their common language comes with (relatively minor) differences in spelling, pronunciation, and the meaning of words.

 The American legal system is largely based on English common law.
 The American system of local government is rooted in English precedents, such as the offices of county courts and sheriffs.
 Although the US remains more highly religious than Britain, the largest Protestant denominations emerged from British churches brought across the Atlantic, such as the Baptists, Methodists, Congregationalists and Episcopalians.

-Britain and the United States practice what is commonly referred to as an Anglo-Saxon economy in which levels of regulation and taxes are relatively low, and government provides a low to medium level of social services in return.

-Independence Day, July 4, is a national celebration which commemorates the July 4, 1776, adoption of the Declaration of Independence from the British Empire.
+Britain and the United States practice what is commonly referred to as an Anglo-Saxon economy in which levels of regulation and taxes are relatively low, and the government provides a low to medium level of social services in return.
+Independence Day, July 4, is a national celebration that commemorates the July 4, 1776, adoption of the Declaration of Independence from the British Empire.
 American defiance of Britain is expressed in the American national anthem, "The Star-Spangled Banner", written during the War of 1812 to the tune of a British celebratory song as the Americans beat off a British attack on Baltimore.

-It is estimated that between 40.2 million and 72.1 million Americans today have British ancestry, i.e. between 13% and 23.3% of the US population.
+It is estimated that between 40.2 million and 72.1 million Americans today have British ancestry, i.e., between 13% and 23.3% of the US population.
 In the 1980 US census, 61,311,449 Americans reported British ancestry reaching 32.56% of the US population at the time which, even today, would make them the largest ancestry group in the United States.

 Particular symbols of the close relationship between the two countries are the JFK Memorial and the American Bar Association's Magna Carta Memorial, both at Runnymede in England.